infestdead/memcmon/README.md

 3. move the script to executable folder - /usr/local/bin/ or whatever you prefer

-4. edit the script and add your server(s)
+4. edit the script and add your server(s) to the @memc array

 5. run the script